Once you’ve encountered a digital visual design task you shall start with its color.

 Every color monitor or screen is made of triple color phosphors that are lit in red, green, and blue when hit by the photon.
 As a result, RGB stands for the three colors that correspond to the vision cones of a human eye: the red, the green, and the blue cone.

-So when you see a red apple on a screen, that means the frequency of color red is generated and emitted into your eye.
+So, when you edit a photo of a red apple in Photoshop for Mac or Windows, or any other program, and see a red apple on the screen, that means the frequency of color red is generated and emitted into your eye.

 Interestingly, the natural color black is the absence of visible light, meaning a thing that looks black to us is absorbing all the light spectrum without reflecting anything.
 The color black is produced when mixing all paint colors: the mixture finally starts reflecting almost no light.